BUY BADGES | BUY PHOTO OPS & AUTOGRAPHS

 Since Lord of the Rings, Astin has consistently worked in film and television.
 His film roles have included the Adam Sandler comedies 50 First Dates and Click.

-In 2004, Astin broke into the publishing world and authored the NY TImes Best Selling release of There and Back Again a memoir (co-written with Joe Layden) of his film career with emphasis on his experiences with the Lord of the Rings trilogy.
+In 2004, Astin broke into the publishing world and authored the NY Times Best Selling release of There and Back Again a memoir (co-written with Joe Layden) of his film career with an emphasis on his experiences with the Lord of the Rings trilogy.

 Astin has been actively engaged in the political world since early in his life, supporting mostly Democratic Candidates, Including President and Secretary Clinton and John Kerry.
 He also served in two non-partisan Presidential appointments.
 In 1995, under President Clinton, he became a Civilian Aide to the Secretary of the Army, serving for 10 years under six secretaries of the Army in two administrations.
 President Bush appointed him to his Council on Service and Civic Participation whose mission was to promote a culture of volunteerism and civic engagement.
 Astin surprisingly served as the campaign manager for his friend, Democrat Dan Adler, in a special election for California’s 36th congressional district race in 2011.
 The campaign garnered national attention despite its unsuccessful outcome.

 Finally, Astin founded an internet radio show centering on politics, in particular the need to foster civil discourse in the national conversation.
 The show is whimsically called, Vox Populi, Voice of the ‘Occasionally’ Interested People and has recorded over thirty archived episodes.
 It can be heard on the internet-based, ToadHopNetwork or downloaded as an iTunes PodCast.